MDU-C2/Intelligent-Drone-Swarm/documents/README.md

 1. Get the LaTeX Workshop extension

 ### Get Glossary & References to Work
-1. Open a Terminal and run
+1. In VSCode, open a Terminal and run
 ```bash
 cd documents/latex
 ```